Ramzy1959/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ug+x,o+r; this is a command that adds execute permission to the owner and the group owner, and read permission to other users,on a particular file

-chmod ugo+x; this is another command that  adds execution permission to the owner, the group owner and the other users, to the file without commas
+chmod ugo+x; this is another command that  adds execution permission to the owner, the group owner and the other users, to the file without commas chmod 007; this is a command  that sets the permission to a file  as follows:

+Owner: no permission at all

+Group: no permission at all

+Other users: all the permissions